tatumamckinnis/Nbody/README.md

 <br>

 This method returns an array of `CelestialBody` objects using the data read from the file.
 For example, `readBodies("./data/planets.txt")` should return an array of 5 `CelestialBody` objects.
-You will use the number of bodies (first value in data file) to create a `CelestialBody []` array to return.
+You will use the number of bodies (first value in data file) to create a `CelestialBody []` array of the correct size to return.
 When created, each value in the array will be `null`, but you will read the values on each line and use these as parameters when you call `new` and create a `CelestialBody` object with the parameters on each line of the file.

 As you iterate through the information for each of the `CelestialBody` objects in the file, you will find the `nextInt()`, `nextDouble()`, and `next()` methods in the Scanner useful in reading `int`, `double`, and `String` values, respectively.
 Note that `next()` returns a `String`.
-Since each line has the same types of values, your for-loop will read data, create a new `CelestialBody` object with this data, then store it in the array you created before the loop.

 You can test this method using the supplied `TestReadBodies.java` class.

 </details>